 Can I still bring guests?

 Yes!
 I know how important it is for many to be able to share this experience.
-I can’t safely accommodate groups for the time being, but 1-2 guests can join you for your appointment.
+I can’t safely accommodate groups for the time being, but 1 guest can join you for your appointment.

 All I ask is that you point your guest to this post in advance of your appointment so they clearly understand what I will be asking of them (sanitizing hands at the start of the appointment, keeping a face covering on throughout, bringing no drinks, etc).
 Plus, you and they will need to sign a waiver which states you have read this post as well.

 For anyone that wasn’t able to join, Your Dream Bridal has a premium subscription to Zoom, which will be the most effective way of transmitting your appointment to friends or family that cannot attend.
-A meeting link can be scheduled and sent in your appointment confirmation email.
+A meeting link will be sent in your appointment confirmation email.
 Plus, I have installed a state of the art monitor and video camera!

 I will also be maintaining our ‘no photos policy’ at appointments.
 This is not to stop you from having pictures, but to protect the quality of the images produced and to make sure we keep your visit running on time.
 I will be very happy to take pictures of you in your favorite dress and email them to you along with your follow up details.

 To make it easier to keep your face covering on the entire time, and to avoid the risk of cross-contamination when handling used cups or glasses, I won’t be offering any refreshments for the time being.
 Please come fully hydrated (or caffeinated, if that’s what you need!), finish any drinks completely and dispose of or put away all containers before coming inside.
 Please make sure you relay this info to your guests too.
 Needless to say, this will apply to any food as well!

 Can I bring my own food or drink?

 We really want everyone to keep their face covering on for the entire appointment when possible, so ask that you finish all food and drink before coming into the shop.